mothur/mothur.github.io/_wiki/libshuff.md

 98\_lt\_phylip\_amazon.libshuff.summary and
 98\_lt\_phylip\_amazon.libshuff.coverage.
 The \*.summary file contains the same output that is outputted to the screen.
-The \*.coverage file provides the Good\'s coverage value within a community and between communities for each distance level.
+The \*.coverage file provides the Good's coverage value within a community and between communities for each distance level.

 ## Options